 Philippines

-Illegal but Tolerated$Very Cheap2/5RiskyLast updated: 2026-02-01
+Illegal but Tolerated$Very Cheap2/5Risky🔥🔥🔥🔥Last updated: 2026-02-01

 Legal Framework

-Prostitution is illegal in the Philippines under the Revised Penal Code, which criminalizes both the sale of sexual services and the operation of establishments that facilitate them.
+Prostitution is illegal in the Philippines under the Revised Penal Code, which criminalizes both the sale of sexual services and the operation of establishments that enable them.
 Republic Act 9208 (the Anti-Trafficking in Persons Act) and its 2012 expansion further target trafficking, exploitation, and the recruitment of individuals into the sex trade.

 The Philippines also has strict laws regarding minors.
 Republic Act 7610 (Special Protection of Children Against Abuse, Exploitation, and Discrimination Act) carries heavy penalties for anyone involved in the sexual exploitation of minors, including life imprisonment.
 Foreign nationals are not exempt and may also face prosecution in their home countries under extraterritorial laws.